- Congregational Learning

 - Life Cycle

 A synagogue has many roles, but its most fundamental is to be a house of worship.
 Since at least the beginning of the twentieth century, the centerpiece of Temple B’nai Abraham worship is the Friday evening service, Erev Shabbat, when we welcome Shabbat.
 Over the decades, as times have changed, congregational leaders have varied that service to meet the tastes, needs and desires of an evolving world and an evolving community of congregants.
 A study of synagogues in the last century and a half would be a study in diverse prayer books, music and worship styles, and that principle continues today.

 In recent years the Ritual Committee has considered the nature of our Erev Shabbat Services.
 We are excited to share with you two innovations we are confident will enhance the worship experience for us all.

 1. All Friday night services will begin at 6:30 PM.
 Earlier services are becoming ever more popular in American synagogue life and this has been reflected in participation at Temple B’nai Abraham as well.
 For our members, 6:30 PM seems to strike a balance between being late enough to give younger children something to eat, and early enough so that adults and older children can have a relaxed Shabbat dinner after.

-2. Beginning in September, the minhag of Friday night services will vary in a regular rotation.
+2. The minhag of Friday night services will vary in a regular rotation.
 As an extended family we enjoy a range of worship styles, especially those which lend to more congregational participation and singing.
 In general, we will follow the following schedule:

-First Friday Klezmer band, in the Ross Sanctuary (or an instrumental trio will accompany our worship)
+First Friday Klezmer band with Pianist Ilya Maslo, in the Ross Sanctuary (or an instrumental trio will accompany our worship)

 Second Friday Clergy led service in Gittlin Chapel, with keyboard accompaniment